import-js/eslint-plugin-import/docs/rules/order.md

 15. If the import's specifier has a name that starts with a word character, it will be considered **external**
 16. If this point is reached, the import will be ignored entirely

 At the end of the process, if they co-exist in the same file, all top-level `require()` statements that haven't been ignored are shifted (with respect to their order) below any ES6 `import` or similar declarations.
+Finally, any type-only declarations are potentially reorganized according to [`sortTypesGroup`][7].

 ### `pathGroups`